 My work in documentary film includes working as a producer, camera operator, and post-production support for Makoshika, the film is about the social impacts of boom and bust in my home state of Montana, looking at the current wave of oil development back through the homesteading days on the High Plains.

-I also directed, edited and helped shoot Banking on Trust, a film exploring microfinance in Argentina.
+I also directed, edited and helped shoot Banking on Trust, a film exploring sustainable poverty solutions through microloans in Argentina.

-I’ve traveled to Mexico multiple times to produce videos for non-profit organizations in the San Quintín Valley, as well as for the YWCA in Billings, Montana.
+I’ve traveled to Mexico multiple times to produce outreach videos for non-profit organizations in the San Quintín Valley.

 I graduated with honors from Pepperdine University in 2011, coming away with a double-major in Journalism and Spanish.
-During that time, I served as editor-in-chief of the weekly student newspaper, the Graphic.
+During that time, I served as editor-in-chief and was the first executive editor of the weekly student newspaper, the Graphic.

 I graduated from Billings Senior High in Billings, Mont.